Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Results Discussion

-The loss and noise are Gaussian distributions with a median of 1.79\bits and 0.31\bits respectively.
-The loss is larger than the noise by a range of 1.48\bits on average for all the experiments.
-When the estimated median of the minimum shared entropy is 2.68\bits, we detected a high information amount suggesting the source code can be poorly commented.
-Furthermore, the noise is barely a bit unit indicating the code is not influenced by an external source of information.
+The loss and noise are Gaussian distributions with a median of 1.82\bits and 0.30\bits respectively.
+The loss is larger than the noise by a range of 1.52\bits on average for all the experiments.
+When the estimated median of the minimum shared entropy is 2.43\bits, we detected a high amount of information, suggesting related information but poorly commented source code.
+Furthermore, the noise is barely a bit unit, indicating that the code is not influenced by an external source of information.

 The distance and similarity metrics reflect a non-standard behavior, for instance, when comparing the cosine (for \dv) and the \wmd (for \wv).
-The average value for conventional preprocessing (\ie \exbase and \exfourth) of the cosine is $0.12[0.05]$, while the value for the \wmd is $0.45[0.01]$.
+The average value for conventional preprocessing (\ie \exbase and \exfourth) of the cosine is $0.14[0.05]$, while the value for the \wmd is $0.46[0.02]$.
 Both distance distributions are unimodal entailing the binary classification does not exist and both distance metrics do not overlap.

-\textbf{Summary.} The maximum information transmission is around 4.52\bits from issues to source code for \cisco testbed at the \exfirst.
-We recommend that software developers implement inspection procedures to refactor documentation in both requirements and source code to enhance mutual information (and MSI).

-$AN_2$: \textit{Information measures by Ground Truth.} Unfortunately, information measures are not being affected by the nature of the traceability (see \tabref{tab:by_links} information metrics). $H(X)$ and $H(Y)$ are on average similar for links and non-links.
-That is, information is independent of whether a link between two artifacts exists or not.
-Nonetheless, all sequence-based artifacts are related somehow -or share some information amount-, this \textit{independent} behavior is not expected in similarity metrics such as \scm, \euc, or \wmd.
-Neural unsupervised techniques based on skip-gram models are unable to binary classify a link.
-In other words, data do not have encoded the necessary patterns to determine the classification.
-We need to employ probabilistic models to intervene in the expectation value of a link\cite{moran_improving_2020} or systematic refactorings on the artifacts.
+\begin{boxK} \ref{rq:exploratory}-$AN_1$ On the \cisco testbed under \exfirst, information transmission from issues to code peaks at $\approx 4.52\,\bits$.
+To raise \textit{MI} and \textit{MSI}, we recommend develop teams adopt inspection procedures that refactor both requirement and code documentation. \end{boxK} $AN_2$: \textit{Information measures by Ground Truth.} Unfortunately, the information measures are unaffected by the nature of the traceability relationship (see \tabref{tab:by_links}): $H(X)$ and $H(Y)$ are on average comparable for links and non-links, meaning that per-artifact information is independent of link existence.
+Although sequence-based artifacts share at least some information, this \textit{independence} should not be transferred to similarity metrics such as \scm, \euc, or \wmd.
+Consequently, skip-gram-based neural unsupervised techniques cannot reliably perform binary link classification; the data simply do not encode the necessary discriminative patterns.
+Closing this gap requires probabilistic models that intervene in the expected value of a link~\cite{moran_improving_2020} or systematic refactorings of the artifacts themselves.

-\textbf{Summary.} Although the information amount in the source code is larger than in the set of issues; the MI, loss, and noise are indistinguishable from confirmed links to non-links.
-We expect low mutual information values and high loss and noise information amounts for non-related artifacts.